mathwo/mathwo.github.io/_posts/2020-11-12-jekyll-doc-and-my-notes.md

   show_info: false
 ```

+Unsolved questions:

+- What is the URL link to collection page
-I will configure to remove comment part from index page.
+- How to remove comment part from index page

 ---